-Why is anxiety and darkness still a closer companion than the Holy Spirit at times?
+Why are anxiety and darkness still a closer companion than the Holy Spirit at times?

 There are many people who look like they’ve got their life together, have reached certain milestones in age or career, and are still asking the very same questions you carry in your heart today.

 Why do we put these demands on ourselves that our lives need to be “all-together” just because we are believers of His grace?